Oil and Gas Tax Deductions- Tax Shelters For High Income Earners

-The immediate deduction of the intangible drilling costs or IDCs alone is very significant, and by taking this up-front deduction, the risk capital is effectively subsidized by the government by reducing the participant’s federal, and possibly state income tax, also.
+The immediate deduction of the intangible drilling costs or IDCs alone is very significant.
+By taking this up-front deduction, the risk capital is effectively subsidized by the government by reducing the participant’s federal, and possibly state income tax, also.
+This, in turn, creates a tax shelter for high income earners.

 You will learn about several other kinds of deductions that are available to the Small Producer of oil and gas.
-All told, the Energy Partner Fund investor enjoys roughly 180%* of their initial capital investment in deductions through payback and ~80% of distributed earnings thereafter are tax-free.
+All told, the COGJV investor enjoys roughly 180%* of their initial capital investment in deductions through payback and ~80% of distributed earnings thereafter are tax-free.

 The greatest benefit of the generous tax deductions associated with oil and gas investing is the potentially huge increase in realized profits.
-So huge is this benefit that a top-margin Accredited Investor could see his Energy Partners Fund after-tax annual yields through payback increase by up to 76.8% once tax avoidance credits are factored in!
+A top-margin Accredited Investor could see his COGJV after-tax annual yields through payback increase by up to 76.8% once tax avoidance credits are factored in!

 *Including the new 20% Qualified Business Income (QBI) for pass-through income that starts in tax year 2018.